-ASMR, also known as autonomous sensory meridian response, refers to the sensory experience elicited by auditory and visual triggers.
+ASMR stands for the autonomous sensory meridian response which refers to the sensory experience elicited by auditory and visual triggers.
 The term typically describes the tingly feelings that travel inside the body in response to certain sounds and visuals.
-ASMR is a multi-sensory experience widely received by people who are stressed out as a short break for their brain.
-Many ASMR users even rely on the calming sounds to fall asleep on a regular basis.
+ASMR is a multi-sensory experience widely received by people who are stressed out as a short break for their brains.
+Many ASMR users even rely on calming sounds to fall asleep on a regular basis.

 ASMR artists often use role-play scenarios or binaural microphones to create ASMR audios that simulate close proximity to listeners.
 Common ASMR videos involve playing with slime, tapping nails on glass, whispering, chewing sounds, hair-brushing and soap cutting, etc. and the effect of each type differs across listeners.
 Before you plug in your headphones, here are 7 interesting facts about ASMR to blow your mind!

 While some people experience ASMR, some others don’t!
 One study examined the effects of ASMR and found that ASMR videos enhance pleasant feelings only among ASMR experiencers, who also reported more feelings of excitement and calmness from ASMR videos than non-experiencers.

 What’s more, people react differently to ASMR stimuli.
 In fact, the effects of ASMR stimuli are unique to each individual and everyone has different preferences for ASMR stimuli.
 That explains why you may be able to experience an incredible tingling sensation from whispering, but not from chewing sounds or the others.